systematically-design/tokenScript-Documentation/src/docs/01-getting-started/01-introduction.md

 ### Flexibility
 Use the visual editor for quick iteration or write DSL code for version control and automation.

-### Integration
-Export to standard formats (W3C Design Tokens, Tokens Studio) that work with your existing tools.

 ## Key Features